codergirl2320/psychic-giggle/README.md

 Collaborator: Steve Akinfenwa

 Tania Dodson:
 I created the repo and created the public folder files.
+Added a search bar, made our links post alphabetically and added some CSS.

 Steve Akinfenwa: